The Third Largest In Europe

 - M2 (red) metro line has a station at Kossuth Lajos tér,

-- tram No. 2 also has a stop here,
+- Tram No. 2 also has a stop here,

-- bus No 15,
+- Bus No 15,

-- trolleys No 70, 78
+- Trolleys No 70, 78

-- public boat lines D11, 12
+- Public boat lines D11, 12 (currently not in operation)

 TIP: You can also conveniently access Kossuth Square by walk if you explore the must-see sights in district V. Stroll along the riverside in Pest, towards Margaret Bridge and you’ll inevitably end up there!